microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 ### Basic Data Grid

 The recommended basic usage of the `vscode-data-grid` is to use JavaScript (or TypeScript) to programmatically populate the rows and cells of the grid using the `rowsData` property as shown below.
+(Notable exception: The `rowsData` property doesn't work at this time when using the React toolkit components).

 With that said, a data grid can still be created with HTML only (also shown below).